highchair/artinruins-com/_property/bridge-power-pwt.md

 The Bridge Mill Power Plant is one of the earliest surviving electric-power generating plants in Rhode Island, with its hydraulic system in and much of its original equipment intact.
 Architecturally, the plant is perhaps the finest nineteenth-century example of this building type remaining in Rhode island.

 In the mid-1880s, members of the Goff family of Pawtucket began buying up the various small lots and the much-divided water privileges on the western side of Pawtucket Falls.
 Ownership of a large chunk of property here, both land and water rights, was finally consolidated by the Goffs in 1893 and the development oF the Bridge Mill Power Plant on this site was immediately begun.
 The electric-generating plant, however, was only one part of a much grander overall development plan.
 The Goffs’ original intention was to build a new, 700' long street through their newly acquired property, to erect a whole range of new, commercial and light manufacturing buildings along this street, and to construct other larger buildings for heavy manufacturing closer to the riverfront, with power for all of the myriad operations planned for these new buildings to be provided by means of electric motors driven by the Goff’s new power p1ant.
 That p1ant, however, appears to have been the only portion of this grand scheme to materialize.
-Shortly after its completion, the Goff-owned Bridge Mill Power Company which had built it, was merged into the Pawtucket Electric Lighting Company (owned by the Pawtucket Gas Company) to form the new Pawtucket Electric Company.
+Shortly after its completion, the Goff-owned **Bridge Mill Power Company** which had built it, was merged into the **Pawtucket Electric Lighting Company** (owned by the Pawtucket Gas Company) to form the new **Pawtucket Electric Company**.
 The electricity generated by the new water-powered station was then used to augment the production of the Electric Lighting Company’s older, steam-fired plant located a half-mile further south. […]

 ***